 Note: At this time, these activities are not permitted indoors.
+In the cases of inclement weather, classes will be held inside without singing.

 Non-Musical Theatre:

 - If outdoors, with masks if possible, these activities can occur with 6 feet of distance between individuals. - If indoors, with masks required, these activities can occur with 6 feet of distance between individuals.